carmichaelize/Wordpress-Migration-Script/README.md

 ##Usage

 1. Upload the *migrate* directory to the root of your website.

 2. Navigate to the script in your browser e.g. '{DOMAIN_NAME}/migrate'.

-3. Define the following peices of information:
+3. Define the following peices of information in the form or *config.php*:
 * Database name
 * Database user
 * Database password